2024 CQU PROPERTY CONFERENCE

 THE 18-YEAR CYCLE

 Let’s take a look at a diagram of the 18-year land price cycle since World War II.
-It’s based upon the writings of the six people shown at the foot of the chart and isn’t financial advice.
-The 18-year cycle peaks were in 1954, 1972, 1990, and 2008, with another anticipated in 2026.
+It’s based upon the writings of the six people shown at the foot of the chart – and does not represent financial advice. 🙂 The 18-year cycle peaks were in 1954, 1972, 1990, and 2008, with another anticipated in 2026.
 After each peak, there’s a steep four-year correction, followed by a recovery and a mid-term peak.
 The mid-term top is usually accompanied by a two-year recession.
 As we approach the final “Winner’s Curse” phase of the cycle, shown at the top of the chart, whereas many analysts had expected a recession in 2023/24, it has failed to materialise.
 So, if the 18-year cycle does hold, it may be be a case of “off to the races” next year, with a land price surge that could herald a crash in 2027.
 I guess we’ll see?

 TO CONCLUDE